Deployment guide for Docker Swarm¶

 You will need the password for the CLI, UI and REST API on the gateway, but you can invoke your functions without it.

 2.1 Test out the UI¶

-Within a few seconds (or minutes if on a poor WiFi connection) the API gateway and sample functions will be pulled into your local Docker library and you will be able to access the UI at:
+Within a few seconds (or minutes if on a poor WiFi connection) the API gateway and associated OpenFaaS images will be pulled into your local Docker library and you will be able to access the UI at:

 If you're running on Linux you may find that accessing

 localhost times out.
 We recommend using an IPv4 address such as http://127.0.0.1:8080 to prevent any ambiguity.

 git clone included a set of sample functions in

 stack.yml, to deploy them install the OpenFaaS CLI and run: